shaloo/docs.arcana/docs/howto/use-wallet-to-export-keys.md

 ---
 alias: use-wallet-to-export-keys
 title: 'Export User Keys'
 description: 'How to use the Arcana wallet UI and export user keys.
-Once the keys are exported, securing them is the user's responsibility.
+Once the keys are exported, securing them is the user's responsibility.'
 arcana:
   root_rel_path: ..
 ---